ethmarks/ethmarks.github.io/content/blog/backgroundclip.md

 This was over 6 years ago.

-I think that Firefox's implementation is much better, both in principle and in what it allows you to do.
+I think that Firefox's implementation of background-clip is much better, both in principle and in what it allows you to do.
 Chrome apparently doesn't agree, and has spent the last 6 years being wrong.

 Please fix it, Google.